kiennguyen2002/MLP301x_Asm-1_kiennmFX09877-funix.edu.vn/README.md

 ## Getting started
 Check the system if the python is configured to the newest version so that it could run smoothly.
 ## How to use
 In order for the system to mark the answers, follow the format similar to the class text files.
+(With the first to display the student id and followed by the answers)
+* Make sure that the files that you want the system to grade is in the same directory as the python file of the system
+1. Run the python